alchemistry/alchemlyb/joss_paper/paper.md

 D.M., K08GM139031 to T.T.J.) and the National Science Foundation (award ACI-1443054 to O.B.).
 A.S. acknowledges funding by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016 and support by the Stuttgart Center for Simulation Science (SimTech).
 The sponsors were not involved in any aspects of the research or the writing of the manuscript.

-Shuai Liu, Travis Jensen, Bryce Allen, Dominik Wille, Mohammad S. Barhaghi, and Pascal Merz contributed code to *alchemlyb*.
+Shuai Liu, Travis Jensen, Dominik Wille, Mohammad S. Barhaghi, and Pascal Merz contributed code to *alchemlyb*.

 # Author contributions

 D.L.D., M.R.S., D.M., and O.B. designed the project.
-Z.W., D.L.D., I.A., J.H., T.T.J., I.M.K., H.L., H.L., V.L., D.M., A.S. contributed to new features.
+Z.W., D.L.D., I.A., B.K.A., J.H., T.T.J., I.M.K., H.L., H.L., V.L., D.M., A.S. contributed to new features.
 Z.W., D.L.D., O.B. maintained the code base.
 Z.W., D.L.D., M.R.S, A.S., O.B. wrote the manuscript.

 # References